If you're into weighting your SCX24 with brass (everybody doesn't but those who do, you know why), then we've just made a batch of Brass Monkeys.

 Note1

 These are tiny servos with even tinier gears and operating them manually via the servo horn may damage them.
 This damage is not covered by warranty.
 Please do not treat these like a standard size servos.
 If you fit a servo arm and zing is back and forth to feel the compression (just kidding) and damage it, it's on you.
+Also, if used for a micro rig, use a servo saver to help protect the gears because they're not unbreakable!
 You've been warned.

 Note 2